gimlet-io/gimlet-website/src/docs/install-gimletd-and-enable-release-automation.md

 ### Cleanup

-Before we conclude this tutorial, delete the just made dummy release
+Before we conclude this tutorial, delete the recently made dummy release

 ```
 gimlet release delete \